Witness (1985 film)

-Witness is a 1985 American neo-noir crime thriller film directed by Peter Weir, and starring Harrison Ford, Kelly McGillis and Lukas Haas, with Jan Rubeš, Danny Glover, Josef Sommer, Alexander Godunov, Patti LuPone and Viggo Mortensen in supporting roles.
-The film focuses on a police detective (Ford) protecting an Amish woman (McGillis) and her young son (Haas), who becomes a target after he witnesses a brutal murder in a Philadelphia train station.
+Witness is a 1985 American neo-noir crime thriller film directed by Peter Weir.
+Starring Harrison Ford, its plot focuses on a police detective protecting an Amish woman and her son, who becomes a target after he witnesses a brutal murder in a Philadelphia railway station.

 Filmed in 1984, Witness was released theatrically by Paramount Pictures in February 1985.
-The film went on to become a sleeper hit, grossing over $116 million worldwide.
+The film received positive reviews upon release, but went on to become a sleeper hit, grossing over $117.37 million worldwide.
 At the 58th Academy Awards, it earned eight nominations, including Best Picture and Best Actor for Ford, winning Best Original Screenplay and Best Film Editing.
 It was also nominated for seven BAFTA Awards, winning one for Maurice Jarre's score, and six Golden Globe Awards.
 William Kelley and Earl W. Wallace won the Writers Guild of America Award for Best Original Screenplay and the 1986 Edgar Award for Best Motion Picture Screenplay presented by the Mystery Writers of America.

 Plot

-In April 1984, an Amish community outside Lancaster, Pennsylvania, attends the funeral of Jacob Lapp, who leaves behind his wife Rachel and eight-year-old son Samuel.
+In a quiet Amish community outside Lancaster, Pennsylvania, friends and family attend the funeral of Jacob Lapp, leaving behind his wife, Rachel, and eight-year-old son, Samuel.
 Rachel and Samuel travel by train to visit Rachel's sister, which takes them into Philadelphia.
-While at 30th Street Station waiting for a connecting train, Samuel goes into the men's room and witnesses the brutal murder of an undercover police officer.
+While at the 30th Street Station waiting for a connecting train, Samuel goes into the men's room and witnesses the murder of undercover police officer Detective Ian Zenovich.

-Detective Sergeant John Book and his partner, Sergeant Elton Carter, are assigned to the case.
-They question Samuel, who is unable to identify the perpetrator from mugshots or a line-up.
-Samuel then sees a newspaper clipping in a trophy case of officer James McFee receiving an award, and points him out to Book.
-Book investigates and finds out that McFee was previously responsible for a seizure of expensive chemicals used to make black-market amphetamines, but the evidence has now disappeared.
-Book surmises that McFee sold the chemicals to drug dealers, and that the murdered detective had been investigating the theft.
-Book expresses his suspicions to Chief of Police Paul Schaeffer, who advises Book to keep the case secret so they can work out how to proceed.
-Book is later ambushed and shot in a parking garage by McFee and left badly wounded.
-Since only Schaeffer knew of Book's suspicions, he realizes Schaeffer is also corrupt and tipped off McFee.
+Detective Captain John Book and his partner, Sergeant Elton Carter, are assigned to the case.
+They question Samuel, who is unable to identify the perpetrator from mugshots or a lineup.
+Samuel then sees a newspaper clipping in a trophy case of narcotics officer Lieutenant James McFee and points him out to Book as the murderer.

+Book investigates McFee and discovers that he was previously responsible for a seizure of expensive chemicals used to make black-market amphetamine, after which the chemicals disappeared.
+Book surmises that McFee sold the chemicals back to drug dealers, and Zenovich was investigating.
+Book expresses his suspicions to Chief of Police Paul Schaeffer, who advises Book to keep the case secret so that they can determine how to proceed.
+Book is later ambushed in his apartment parking garage by McFee, who shoots and wounds him before fleeing.
+Since only Schaeffer knew of Book's suspicions, Book realizes that Schaeffer is corrupt and tipped off McFee.

-Knowing Samuel and Rachel are now in danger, Book orders his partner to remove all traces of the Lapps from his files, and drives the boy and his mother back to their community where he passes out in front of their farm.
-Book insists that going to a hospital would allow him to be found and put Samuel in danger.
-Rachel's father-in-law Eli reluctantly agrees to shelter him.
+Knowing that Samuel and Rachel are now in danger, Book orders Carter to hide their police files.
+He then drives them back to their farm.
+While beginning his drive back to Philadelphia, he passes out from his wounds and crashes into their birdhouse.
+Rachel insists that he be taken to a hospital, but Book refuses and states that going there would allow him and, by extension, them to be found.
+Rachel's father-in-law, Eli, reluctantly agrees to shelter Book.